2015 Summer Research Grants

 The purpose of these grants is to support and encourage scholarly research on women and their contribution to society by utilizing the holdings of the Women & Leadership Archives (WLA).
-These two $1,500 grants are made possible by the Ann Ida Gannon, BVM, Center for Women & Leadership Endowment.
+Two $1,500 grants are available each year and are made possible by the Ann Ida Gannon, BVM, Center for Women & Leadership.

 Who should apply?